OWASP/owasp-mastg/style_guide.md

 - Generally, limit the number of items in a single list to no more than nine.
 - Generally, limit lists to no more than two levels: primary and secondary.
 - Punctuate and capitalize list items consistently.
-- - Don't add end punctuation to list items that are not complete sentences.
+- - Don't add end punctuation to list items that are not complete sentences unless they complete the sentence that introduces the list.
 - - Use appropriate capitalization and punctuation for list items that individually form complete sentences.